bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 The public key will be used for other runtime groups to verify the integrity of the request.

-The helm deployment and bootstrap job will create the sdx-edge secret for the tls certificate pair.
+The Helm deployment and bootstrap Job create the `sdx-edge` Secret containing the TLS certificate pair.
 Save the `tls.crt` contents to a `tls.crt` file locally.
+Do not extract or publish `tls.key`.

 Provisioning keys is done using the same `provision-config-from-pattern` operation/endpoint as the default Gateway routes and controls, but using the